-12. Do any restrictions on remuneration policies apply?
+13. Do any restrictions on remuneration policies apply?

 The aim of the procedures and arrangements implemented in relation to remuneration is to help ensure that risks are managed in an efficient and durable manner.
 Credit institutions must comply with the requirements concerning the governance arrangements and remuneration policies of the Directive 2013/36/EU ("CRD IV") and Directive 2019/878/EU ("CRD V"), as transposed into the LFS with the Law of 20 May 2020 (the "CRD V Law").
-Furthermore, credit institutions must comply with the disclosure requirements of the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 ("CRR" as amended by the Regulation (EU) 2019/876, the "CRR II"), the criteria set out in the relevant EU regulatory technical standards, the European Banking Authority (the "EBA") guidelines on remuneration policies and best practices and the applicable CSSF circulars.
+Furthermore, credit institutions must comply with the disclosure requirements of the CRR, as amended by the EU Regulation 2019/876, the ("CRR II"), the criteria set out in the relevant EU regulatory technical standards, the European Banking Authority (the "EBA") guidelines on remuneration policies and best practices and the applicable CSSF circulars.
 The CRD V Law, introduced some novel provisions.
-Most importantly, the rules governing the remuneration policy may henceforth apply on a consolidated, subconsolidated or solo basis, depending on specific parameters.
+Most importantly, the rules governing the remuneration policy may henceforth apply on a consolidated, sub-consolidated or solo basis, depending on specific parameters.
 Furthermore, the above rules apply to all employees whose activities have a material impact on the risk profile of a given credit institution, and not only to the management body.
-The content of the latter term is defined in the LFS which should be read in conjunction with the Commission Delegated Regulation (EU) 2021/923.
+The content of the latter term is defined in the LFS which should be read in conjunction with the Commission Delegated EU Regulation 2021/923.
 Smaller and non-complex institutions, benefit from some waivers concerning the application of a limited number of remuneration requirements.
 At the same time, the CRD V Law recognised and implemented for the first time the gender-neutral nature of the remuneration policy.
 Further, credit institutions are also required to comply with obligations relating to disclosure of their remuneration policy deriving from CRR II.

-13. Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
+14. Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
 Are there any major deviations, e.g., with respect to certain categories of banks?